uncefact/spec-untp/website/docs/specification/IdentityResolver.md

 * The identifiers can be encoded in a URL within a QR Code printed on a product that can be scanned using a specialist app that queries the resolver and returns the DPP.

 The [GS1 Digital Link](https://ref.gs1.org/standards/digital-link/uri-syntax/) and [GS1-Conformant resolver](https://ref.gs1.org/standards/resolver/) standards conform to ISO/IEC (FDIS) 18975.

+## Verifiability

+UNTP credentials will include identifiers of products, locations or businesses.
+UNTP credentials will also include ESG performance claims like emissions intensity values.
+But how can a verifier of these identifiers or ESG claims be confident that the claims are true and that they are made by the genuine party at a verifiable location?
+Trust anchors are national or international authorities that typically run existing business or product registration, certification, accreditation, or other high integrity processes.
+Examples of trust anchors include national regulators that govern things like land ownership or business registrations.
+Another example are the national accreditation bodies that audit and accredit certifiers to issue third party assessments.
+UNTP depends on trust anchors to add digital integrity to ESG claims and identities by linking them to the authority under which they are made.
+In essence, UNTP defines a protocol for existing trust anchors to continue doing what they have always done, but in a digitally verifiable way.